Constitution of Ohio: Article XVIII - Municipal Corporations

+This article was added in 1912 to give home rule to the state's municipalities.
+The original 1851 constitution gave the legislature to enact general laws for the establishment of municipalities.
+Over time, however, the need to differentiate between municipalities arose based on population.
+The legislature thus enacted laws that created different classifications for municipalities.
+In 1902, however, the state supreme court declared this system unconstitutional because the constitution also prohibited the state from granting special powers to corporations (which municipalities were deemed to be).
+The legislature passed a temporary solution, but city leaders found it inadequate.
+As a result, the 1912 convention adopted this new article to properly codify the classification system.

+The article creates a two-tiered system of classification.
+Municipalities with over 5,000 people are deemed cities, while those with less than 5,000 people are considered villages.
+The legislature still passes a general law to provide for municipal powers, but this article also allows for "additional laws" to be passed for municipal governments.
+(Originally, the text read "special laws," but legal scholar Harvey Walker states that delegates found this language "obnoxious").
+Additionally, municipalities can adopt home rule charters laying out their powers.
+The remainder of the article deals primarily with public utilities and other broad instances of municipal power.

 Article XIX - Congressional Redistricting

 Article XIX was added by a referendum in 2018.
 It passed with nearly 75% of the vote.
 The article requires a 3/5 vote of the state legislature to approve any redistricting plan, provided that half of each party votes in favor.
 If the legislature cannot reach an agreement, a commission creates a plan.
 This plan must receive approval from four members, including two members from each of the two largest political parties.
 If the commission cannot reach an agreement, the legislature may pass a plan by a simple majority vote.
 The article also lays out certain requirements for districts, including mandating partisan neutrality and limiting county and municipality splits.
 The state supreme court has sole jurisdiction over the constitutionality of any plan passed.

 Article XIX first took effect in January 2021 and governed the state's redistricting cycle that year.
 The legislature failed to create a plan, forcing the redistricting commission to take charge.
 The commission also failed to reach an agreement, turning the job back to the legislature.
 Eventually, the legislature passed a new map by simple majority vote.
 However, the state supreme court rejected the maps, finding it unconstitutionally favored Republicans.
 The legislature refused to adopt new maps, sending the process back to the commission.
 The commission adopted the final set of maps in March 2022.
 In July, the state supreme court again rejected the maps.
 However, because congressional primaries had already occurred, the maps will be used for the 2022 election.